LucasBrgt/Latent-Playground/README.md

 ## _Important_
 - fluid.dataset~ and fluid.mlpregressor~ are wrapped into fluid.lib.manipulation.mxo so you need to open it with Max before using the device (just double-click on it in the Finder) or it won't load properly.
 - The mcs.nn~ object used in this project is a modified one, so use the one provided or it will crash.
 Be careful to momentarily disable access to the official mcs.nn~ object if you're using it already.
+- For Windows users, copy all .dll and .lib from mcs.nn~ to the installation path of Max.
-- It has been compiled for Mac, you'll need to get the source code if you want to use it with Windows.
+- You can use the source code if you want to compile on your own.
 You can access it here : [mcs.nn_tilde_bending](https://github.com/LucasBrgt/mcs.nn_tilde_bending_MaxMSP).

 ## _Prerequisites_